datttrian/cleaning-data-in-postgresql-databases/src/README.md

  COUNT(*) > 1;
 ```

-     * postgresql://postgres:***@localhost/local
-    (psycopg2.errors.UndefinedColumn) column "fee" does not exist
-    LINE 4:     MIN(fee) AS fee
-                    ^

-    [SQL: SELECT
-     -- Include SELECT list columns
-     summons_number,
-        MIN(fee) AS fee
-    FROM
-     parking_violation
-    GROUP BY
-     -- Define column for GROUP BY
-     summons_number
-    HAVING
-     -- Restrict to summons numbers with count greater than 1
-     COUNT(*) > 1;]
-    (Background on this error at: https://sqlalche.me/e/20/f405)

 ### Detecting invalid values with regular expressions

 In the video exercise, we saw that there are a number of ways to detect